munichpavel/fake-data-for-learning/README.md

 ## Features

+See the demo notebook [bayesian-network.ipynb](notebooks/bayesian-network.ipynb) for feature examples.

 ## Related packages

 This package exists because I became tired of googling for existing implementations of how I wanted to generate fake data.
 In the development process, I have however found other packages that with the same core functionality (plus many other features), such as